SS George Washington: Notable passengers

-Throughout her Lloyd transatlantic career George Washington carried some notable and interesting passengers to and from Europe.
+Throughout her Lloyd transatlantic career George Washington carried notable passengers to and from Europe.
 In August 1909 Sigmund Freud sailed from Bremen bound for New York on his one and only trip to the US.
 He was accompanied by his colleagues Carl Jung and Sándor Ferenczi.
 In February 1910, banker Edgar Speyer, a Privy Counsellor appointed by Edward VII of the United Kingdom, arrived for a visit to the United States.
 Prince Tsai Tao, the uncle of the Emperor of China, departed in one of George Washington's imperial suites after a four-day visit to New York in May; the Chinese Imperial flag flew from the mainmast in his honor as the ship departed.
-In October, Henry W. Taft, brother of U.S. President William Howard Taft returned from a visit to Europe.
+In October, Henry W. Taft, brother of US President William Howard Taft returned from a visit to Europe.
 In December, disgraced Arctic explorer Frederick Cook arrived on the liner; conflicting opinions on the veracity of his claims of reaching the North Pole nearly caused a fight to erupt on board.
 On the same voyage as Cook, German actor Ernst von Possart arrived for his first stage performances in New York in over 20 years.

 Composer Engelbert Humperdinck, after attending the debut of his opera Königskinder at the Metropolitan Opera, sailed on George Washington in early January 1911 in order to attend the opera's Berlin premiere.
-American sculptor George Grey Barnard returned to New York in April amidst controversy over some of his works.
+US sculptor George Grey Barnard returned to New York in April amidst controversy over some of his works.
 An organization called the National Society for Protection of Morals was protesting the presence of nude figures in sculptures he executed for the Pennsylvania State Capitol in Harrisburg.
 July saw George Washington transporting a menagerie of sorts.
 The liner was carrying a shipment from India of 6 white peacocks, 2 lions, 2 elephants, 150 monkeys, and some 2,000 canaries destined for the recently organized Saint Louis Zoological Park.
 In August, two men of note—both headed for Berlin—sailed on George Washington.
 Nathan Straus, co-owner with his brother Isidor of R.H.
-Macy & Company, sailed as the U.S. delegate to the third world congress for the protection of infants held in Berlin.
+Macy & Company, sailed as the US delegate to the third world congress for the protection of infants held in Berlin.
 Congressman Richard Bartholdt, charged by President Taft to deliver a statue of Friedrich Wilhelm von Steuben to the German government, sailed with the statue, which was a gift from the American people.